justingorham/hook-middleware-decorators/README.md

 /**
  * Result:
  *
+ * before hello, world
  * pre, world
  * Hello world
  * post, Hello world, world
+ * after hello, Hello world
  * pre, Earth
  * Hello Earth async
  * post, Hello Earth async, Earth
  * No hook called with stuff
+ * pre, Mars
  * Hello Mars
+ * post, Hello Mars, Mars
  */
 ```

 ## Important

-The `@Hooks` class decorator adds `pre` and `post` methods to the decorated class.
+The `@Hooks` class decorator adds `pre`, `post`, and `around` methods to the decorated class.
 Any methods or properties with the same names in the class definition will be overridden.

-If a `pre` function throws an error, the hooked method will throw the error as well.
+If a `pre` or `around` function throws an error, the hooked method will throw the error as well.
 If a `post` function throws an error, the hooked method will not throw the error.

-Registering a `pre` or `post` function will result in an unsubscriber being returned.
+Registering a `pre`, `post`, or `around` function will result in an unsubscriber being returned.
 Invoking the unsubscriber will remove the function as a middleware.

 ## Use Cases

 1. Put authorization and validation in `pre` functions
-2. Put metrics in `pre` and `post` functions where applicable
+2. Put metrics in `around` functions where applicable
 3. Put any side effects such as notifications in `post` functions

 ## Best Practices

-1. Pre and post functions should refrain from mutating any arguments in order to keep behavior predictable.
+1. `pre`, `post`, and `around` functions should refrain from mutating any arguments in order to keep behavior predictable.
 2. Use the `@Hook` decorator for synchronous methods.
 Make sure middleware functions for synchronous methods are also synchronous.
-3. Use the `@HookAsync` decorator for asynchronous methods.
-Middleware functions for asynchronous methods can be synchronous or asynchronous.
+3. Use the `@HookAsync` decorator for asynchronous methods. `pre` and `post` middleware functions for asynchronous methods can be synchronous or asynchronous. `around` middleware functions must be asynchronous

 ## Similar Packages